TACC/Lmod/docs/source/135_module_spider.rst

         Other possible modules matches:
            phdf5

-Since the name "hdf5" matches a module name, Lmod only report on the hdf5 module and not the phdf5 module.
+Since the name "hdf5" matches a module name, Lmod only reports on the hdf5 module and not the phdf5 module.
 It does report that other matches are possible (such as phdf5).
 The reason for this is some sites name the  R stat package as R.  This rule is to prevent getting